compose-run/client/README.md

 It can be used outside of a React component.
 It is also useful for when you want to set state without getting it.

-It will fail to set the state with an attached reducer, because those can only be updated by dispatching an action to the reducer.
+It will fail to set any states with attached reducers, because those can only be updated by dispatching an action to the reducer.

 ## `dispatchCloudAction`